The Hitchhiker's Guide to the Galaxy (TV series): Availability

-Neil Gaiman reveals in the first edition of his biography of Douglas Adams, Don't Panic, that the BBC was preparing a Laserdisc release of the Hitchhiker's TV series in the mid-1980s, but had to cancel the project due to a legal tangle with the movie rights, although master tapes for the Laserdiscs were prepared.
+Neil Gaiman reveals in the first edition of his biography of Douglas Adams, Don't Panic, that the BBC was preparing a Laserdisc release of the Hitchhiker's television series in the mid-1980s, but had to cancel the project due to a legal tangle with the movie rights, although master tapes for the Laserdiscs were prepared.
 The sound was specially remixed in stereo and Elektra/Asylum records agreed to license the original Eagles theme music.
 The series was eventually released on VHS format by BBC Video in 1992.
 This was a dual cassette edition featuring additional material that had originally been cut from the broadcast episodes.
 CBS/Fox Video made the six episodes available on a single VHS tape in North America starting in 1993.
 They were joined by The Making of the Hitchhiker's Guide to the Galaxy, also on VHS, that same year, as well as a Laserdisc release.
-A double tape box set edition was also released featuring the collected complete series and Making Of releases.
-Restoration of the six episodes and the Making Of documentary commenced in 2001, with a Region 2 and 4 DVD release in the United Kingdom by BBC Video (Catalogue Number BBCDVD 1092) in January 2002.
+A double tape box set edition was also released featuring the collected complete series and Making of releases.
+Restoration of the six episodes and the Making of documentary commenced in 2001, with a Region 2 and 4 DVD release in the United Kingdom by BBC Video (Catalogue Number BBCDVD 1092) in January 2002.
 A Region 1 edition, released by Warner Home Video, followed in April 2002.
 Both DVD editions are two-disc sets, with the six episodes on the first disc and accompanying bonus materials on the second.
 The North American DVD edition also has a copy of the Omnibus tribute to Douglas Adams from BBC Two that aired on 4 August 2001, which the UK DVD edition does not.

 A special edition box set of the series was released on Blu-ray and DVD on 1 October 2018.
 The set featured upscaled HD versions of the original episodes alongside optional stereo or 5.1 surround sound mixes remastered by Mark Ayres, formerly of the BBC Radiophonic Workshop.

 In North America, the complete series is viewable on Hulu, Amazon Prime and BritBox.
 In the UK, the complete series is viewable on BritBox, with the Special Edition available on Amazon Prime Video.

 Reception

-On Rotten Tomatoes, the show has a 67% approval rating based on 6 reviews.
+On Rotten Tomatoes, the show has a 67% approval rating based on six reviews.